-An IRB Authorization Agreement (IAA) is a special agreement between two institutions who are engaged in human subjects research.
+An IRB Authorization Agreement (IAA) is a special agreement between two institutions who are engaged in human subjects research to establish the Single IRB reviewing.
 An IAA allows an institution with a Federalwide Assurance (FWA) to extend the applicability of its FWA to cover another institution.
 In practice, this means an institution’s IRB will be the IRB of Record which reviews the study.
 These agreements help to minimize regulatory burden on the IRB review and approval process by limiting the IRB review to one institution.
 IAAs are sometimes referred to as IRB of Records.
-When signing the IAA, one institution is designated the lead IRB or IRB of Record.
+When signing the IAA, one institution is designated the lead IRB or single IRB of Record.

 IAAs can be requested by entering information within your Cayuse IRB submission.